R0d17N/1029/README.md

 # 1029

-text assistant for your pc
+Text assistant for your pc

-functional:
+for install you are using path: cd C:\Users\User\1029\1029\bin\Debug\netcoreapp3.1 and use command: start 1029.exe

+to read the functionality type "doc"